The cardiac catheterization laboratory is where doctors can diagnose and treat heart conditions using catheters instead

 With the procedure completed, all the catheters are removed.
 A large bandage is placed over the small entry holes.

-If your child is expected to go home that day, they will spend three to four hours in another recovery room where you can be at their side.
-During this time, your child needs to stay in bed.
-Your child can watch television or movies, play video games, eat or relax and read.
+If your child is expected to go home that day, they will spend 3 to 4 hours in another recovery room where you can be at their side.
+Your child can watch television or movies, play video games, eat or relax and read, but they must remain flat, still and keep their leg straight the whole time.
+If your child is expected to stay in the hospital, your provider will talk to you about what to expect, including when you can be with your child after the procedure.

-Before you leave, we will tell you about signs to look out for after the procedure that may mean your child should return to the hospital.
+Before you go home, we will tell you about signs to look out for after the procedure that may mean your child should return to the hospital.
 A nurse will explain the discharge instructions in detail, including when your child can be active again.

 How long does it take?